accesscode-2-1/user-manual/communicating-and-collaborating.md

 ## Pair and group work

 For pair and group projects, students will create a shared repo on Github for each project.
 Instructors and TAs can view their code at any time, and give feedback when appropriate.

+### Pair programming

+We will be pair programming most of the time.
+Pairs of students take turns "driving."

+Pairing format:

+1. Student 1 "drives" on his/her computer  while student 2 assists
+2. After 30min / 1hr, student 1 commits and pushes his/her changes
+3. Pair switch to student 2's computer
+4. Student 2 pulls the most recent changes, and keeps working
+5. Repeat!